kayes-kaykobad/springboot-kafka-jpa/readme.md

-This code has been tested on Windows 10 laptop.
+This code has been tested on Windows 10.
+Kafka should be run on the same machine where the application code runs.
+This application uses the default kafka port.

 Steps to run: